2025-2026 Scholarship Winner

 Important entry rules

-- Only one entry is allowed per student.
+• Only one entry was allowed per student.

-- Incomplete, late, noncompliant, or duplicate entries may be disqualified.
+• Incomplete, late, noncompliant, or duplicate entries could be disqualified.

-- Employees of Money Fit by DRS and their family members are ineligible.
+• Employees of Money Fit by DRS and their family members were ineligible.

-- Scholarship judges and their family members are also ineligible.
+• Scholarship judges and their family members were also ineligible.

 Money Fit National Scholarship Drawing General Rules